 Making membrillo is an arduous task.
-It takes me up to 17 hours to produce one 20-pound batch, from preparing the fruit to constantly stirring the volcanic mass as I boil it, bound up in mask, gloves and gauntlets, to hours more of baking.
-Reduce, reduce.
-But my result, after a few trials, was far superior even to Iberian imports, and has found great success in the fine cheese shops that now carry it.
+It takes me up to 17 hours to produce one 20-pound batch (from preparing the fruit to constantly stirring the volcanic mass as I boil it, to hours more of baking).
+My reward is far superior Membrillo... even to Iberian imports.
+It has found great success in the fine cheese shops that now carry it.

-Enjoy my membrillo traditionally atop manchego cheese, or any firm salty cheese.
-Add a bit to meat sauces to thicken and add a fruity note.
-A regular Farmer's Market customer claims that adding this to her chili won her a chili cook-off contest!
+Enjoy my membrillo with manchego or any firm salty cheese.
+Add a bit to meat sauces to thicken with a fruity note.
+A regular Farmer's Market customer claims adding it to her chili won her a chili cook-off contest!

 Ingredients: quince, sugar, yuzu lemon, Texas lemon

-Available in 1-pound (shown left) and quarter-pound (shown right) quantities.
+Available in 1-pound loaves and quarter-pound rounds, see above.